 * Negotiate A Severance Package: Never quit your job, get laid off instead.
 Negotiating a severance enabled me to receive six years worth of living expenses from a company I dedicated 11 years of my life to.
 If I had quit, I wouldn’t get any severance, deferred compensation, medical benefits, job assistance training or unemployment benefits.
 I believe so strongly in never quitting that I spent a couple years to write a 100-page book entitled, “How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.”
 I’m absolutely certain this book will help you recognize your rights as an employee and break free from the corporate grind to do something you truly want to do.

-* Start your own online business: It’s been around six years since I started Financial Samurai and I’m actually earning a good passive and active income stream online now.
+* Start your own online business: It’s been over seven years since I started Financial Samurai and I’m actually earning a good passive and active income stream online now.
 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai actually makes more than my entire passive income total that took 15 years to build.
 If you enjoy writing, creating, connecting with people online, and enjoying more freedom, see how you can set up a WordPress blog in 15 minutes today with my step-by-step-tutorial.
 You never know where the journey will take you!